-“I will get the Glaive of Light and I will kill the King of the Oak Windows and when I have done this, then I will then take your life with the Glaive itself.”
-Now Culhwch was cold in his anger and his eyes burned like blue ice-fire in under his dark brow.
+“I will get the Glaive of Light!
+And I will kill the King of the Oak Windows!
+And when I have done this, then I will then take your own life with the Glaive itself.”
+Now Culhwch was cold in his anger and his eyes burned like ice- blue fire under his dark brow.

 That evening Culhwch came to Olwen with his head and his heart hanging low, his anger gone a-running away like water in a river, for he knew not how he was to get the Glaive of Light away from the King of the Oak Windows, let alone any of the other deeds he had promised himself to do.

 And Culhwch did as he was bid and the sword came to him in his hand but as its point passed the window frame so it whispered out loud, “I am stolen!
 I am stolen!”

 “’Tis no stoppin’ here for us now” said the dun filly.
-“For I know the King of the Oak Windows has felt the sword a-leaving of him.”
-Culhwch flung himself upon her back and she turned about as fast as fast and sped off for home.
+“For I know the King of the Oak Windows has heard and felt the sword a-leaving of him.”
+Culhwch flung himself upon her back and she turned about, as fast as fast, and sped off for home.

-“No worry then, we’re faster than they” and she sped on for home.
+“No worry then, we’re faster far than they,” and she sped on for home.

 A little while again and the filly paused.
-“Look again, Culhwch, and what d’ye see?”
+“Look again, Culhwch, what d’ye see?”

 Culhwch screwed up his eyes “I see a black horse with a white face” he said “and he comes on madly and madly.”

-“’Tis my brother” said the dun filly.
+“Tis my brother!” said the dun filly.
 “And he is the fastest horse in all the land.
 He will come past us like a flash of light.
-As they pass, try if you can cut off the head of the rider for it is the King of the Oak Windows and only the sword in your hand can cut off his head.”
+As he passes, try if you can cut off the head of the rider for it is the King of the Oak Windows and only the sword in your hand can cut off his head.”

 And Culhwch did as the dun filly told him, leaning out to full stretch, and so he sliced off the head of the King of the Oak Windows.

 Next morning early the band of seven set out to find Mabon.
-They went first to the Blackbird of Cilgwri, Gwri’s Retreat, who told them that he knew nothing of their quest but directed them to the Stag who was far older than him.
-The Stag of the Redynfr, Fernbrake Hill, said he too knew nothing of Mabon but told them to visit the Owl of Cawlwyd, the Wood of Caw the Grey, who was older still than he and might be able to help them.
-The Owl again knew not of their quest but directed them to the Eagle Gwern Abwy, the Alder swamp, who was older far than he. the Eagle had heard of Mabon and he at last directed them on to find the Salmon of Llyn Llyw, the Lake of the Leader, where they would find good help.
-The Salmon knew Mabon and he took Cai and Gwrhyr on his shoulders to the castle where Mabon lamented in his prison.
+They went first to the Blackbird of Cilgwri who told them that he knew nothing of their quest but directed them to the Stag of Redynfr who was far older than him.
+The Stag said he too knew nothing of Mabon but told them to visit the Owl of Cawlwyd, who was older still than he and might be able to help them.
+The Owl again knew not of their quest but directed them to the Eagle Gwern Abwy, who was even older than he.
+The Eagle had heard of Mabon and he, at last, directed them on to find the Salmon of Llyn Llyw where they would find good help.
+The Salmon knew Mabon and he took Cai and Gwrhyr on his shoulders to the castle where Mabon lay in his prison.
 Cai fought the guards and freed Mabon and brought him back with them.

 The band of friends returned at last to Yspaddaden’s castle, bearing the Hallows.
 The giant watched as they brought up each one to show him and finally he smiled the smile of satisfaction and said